AaltoSciComp/scicomp-docs/aalto/paniikki.rst

 Softwares
 =========
 First thing first, you DO NOT have a sudo right in Aalto classroom machines and you never will.
-We provide mostly used SW and if you need more you could inquire via servicedesk@aalto.fi.
+We provide mostly used SW and if you need more you could inquire via esupport@aalto.fi.

 Modules
 #######